 - Improved cardiovascular health

-- Lower risk of type 2 diabetes
+- Lower risk of metabolic disorders

 - Improved brain health

 through inducing ketosis (increasing neuroprotective protein production) , increasing neuroplasticity (helping your brain make more connections) , and more generally through helping us reach our health goals, which are often deeply mentally and emotionally important.
 Animal studies suggest IF can also protect your neurons , and increase autophagy (helping new cells to grow) , but naturally studying this effect in humans is tricky.

 IF may also help keep your spirits up.
 If you want a brain that thinks good and feels good, maybe this benefit of 16/8 fasting will encourage you to get started!

 Though the benefits are plenty, there are some possible risks.

 - your BMI is in the “underweight” category